ruyadorno/extend-grunt-plugin/README.md

 ## Usage

 Giving that you are actually creating your grunt task as a separate plugin, let's assume that you want to invoke the `grunt-bump` plugin from inside your task.
+First of all make sure that you have installed the desired dependency (in this case grunt-bump) locally in your project using npm.

 Here is what the setup should look like: